Jsparrow/jsparrow.github.io/docs/rules/replace-put-with-put-if-absent.md

 title: Replace put(..) with putIfAbsent(..)
 description:
     If map.put(..) is wrapped with a condition verifying the existence of an element one can use map.putIfAbsent(...) instead.
-tags: ["Rule", "Java 8", "Old Language Constructs"]
+tags: ["Java 8", "Old Language Constructs"]
 ---

 # Replace put(..) with putIfAbsent(..)